eZaKusTaMihS/Re_D4AS/README.md

 and screenshot a static part of your live screen and replace the image in the `res/stat/live` folder with it to help the script to recognize the live status.
 Loop time recorder based on live screen may be provided in later updates.
 You may delete the old images in the `live` folder since that's my background.

+### Solutions for swipe verification
+#### Fight Against (proved to be feasible)
+Record a route of your passing the verification within your simulator and set the trigger key to `G`.
+Whenever the verification is detected, your simulator window will be activated to front, the `G` key will be triggered, and then you'll be able to continue playing.

+A problem with it, however, is that the action may interrupt some of your works (especially when you are playing games) by popping up the simulator window as the focus.
+So turn it off if you get crucial works to do.

+#### Avoid being blocked (not verified yet)
+Have a 15-minute rest every two and a half hour (preset value can be changed) to avoid being challenged.
+Well I'm not quite sure whether it works, but I wish it could.

 ## Finally
 Enjoy your playing D4DJ.